The Best Canon Rebel T5 Lenses

 - Best Lens for Macro: Canon EF-S 60mm f/2.8 Macro USM

-Canon EF-S 17-55mm f/2.8 IS USM: The build quality of this lens is in line with Canon’s full-frame L-series, but it is meant for Cameras that have APS-C sensors that have the EF-S mount.
-It is a significant improvement from the zoom lens sold as a kit with the EOS Rebel T5.
+Canon EF-S 17-55mm f/2.8 IS USM: The quality of this lens is what you would expect from Canon’s full-frame L-series, but it is meant for APS-C sensor cameras that use the EF-S mount.
+It is a big step up from the zoom lens bundled with with the EOS Rebel T5.

-If you needed to narrow down all of the Canon lenses available to a single one to use on your camera, this is going to be the best choice.
+If you were required to narrow down all of the Canon lenses available to only one to use, this would be the best choice.

-Sigma 17-50mm f/2.8 EX DC OS HSM FLD: With built-in optical image stabilization, sharp images can be taken at up to 4 stops lower than without using stabilization.
-With the large aperture and good zoom range, the lens would work for everything from landscapes to portraits.
+Sigma 17-50mm f/2.8 EX DC OS HSM FLD: With optical image stabilization, sharp pictures can be taken at shutter speeds up to 4 stops lower than without stabilization.
+With the fast aperture and very usable zoom range, the lens is appropriate for everything from portraits to landscapes.

-Based on glowing customer reviews, people fall in love with this lens.
-It could end up being the go-to choice for your camera.
+Judging by the glowing customer reviews, owners highly recommend this lens.
+It could end up being your first pick.

-Sigma 18-300mm f/3.5-6.3 DC OS: This is like having several zoom lenses combined together.
-The 16.6x zoom ratio means everything from wide angle to telephoto is covered.
-Constructed with 17 elements in 13 groups, with four FLD and 1 SLD elements, results in a lens that is able to capture high-quality, sharp crisp photos, without the need to worry about distortion.
+Sigma 18-300mm f/3.5-6.3 DC OS: This is like having three zooms merged together.
+With a 16.6x zoom ratio, all focal ranges from wide angle to telephoto are available.
+Developed with 17 elements in 13 groups, with four FLD and 1 SLD element, means the lens is able to take sharp crisp, high-quality shots, without the need to be concerned with distortion.

-The large focal length span does come at the cost of it being heavy and large.
-Other lenses that may be better to spend all day carrying around in combination with the Canon EOS Rebel T5.
+The sizeable zoom span will have the price of it being somewhat large and heavy.
+There are many choices that will be a better option to dedicate a day walking around with the Canon EOS Rebel T5.

-Canon EF-S 18-200mm f/3.5-5.6 IS: This is a lightweight and compact lens that is still equipped with a usable zoom range.
-With 4 stops of image stabilization, it is a product that offers excellent performance at an affordable price.
-This would be the one to get to avoid unwanted size and weight.
+Canon EF-S 18-200mm f/3.5-5.6 IS: Here is a compact and lightweight lens that is still equippedwith a large zoom range.
+This is an awesome product that gives good functionality, 4 stops of image stabilization, and has an affordable price.
+This will be the lens to get to avoid unwanted weight and size.

-Canon EF 75-300mm f/4-5.6 III: Smaller and lighter weight than the lenses above, which is a benefit if you don't want to haul around a heavy kit.
-The focal length is equivalent to 120-480mm on all EOS Rebel cameras as they use Canon APS-C sensors.
+Canon EF 75-300mm f/4-5.6 III: Lighter weight and smaller than the other recommendations previously mentioned, than can be an advantage if you do not want to carry around a heavy kit.
+The focal length is equal to 120-to-480mm on all EOS Rebel cameras as they have Canon APS-C sized sensors.

-It is also quite economical because it doesn’t have built-in image stabilization.
-This is one of the lenses that is best to use outside with ample amounts of light.
+Built without stabilization, it is quite low-priced.
+This is one of the lenses that is best to use outside with plenty of sunlight.

-Canon EF 50mm f/1.8 STM: This is one of the best lenses made by Canon as it has superb picture quality, but still comes in a small and lightweight package.
-A classic focal length that has a large f/1.8 aperture makes this lens an excellent choice for low light shooting.
-It has a place in every camera kit and is a must have for all photographers.
+Canon EF 50mm f/1.8 STM: This is one of the top lenses made by Canon as it has outstanding picture quality, but still comes in a lightweight and compact package.
+A classic focal length that incorporates a large f/1.8 aperture means that this is an ideal choice for shooting in low light.
+An excellent lens for all photographers that can find a use in any kit.

-Don't buy the older version as the focusing motor is loud and slow.
-You may not care for the results of trying to save a bit of money.
-This is especially true if you are going to shoot video with the camera.
+Avoid buying the earlier version seeing as the focusing motor is noisy and slow.
+You will almost certainly not love the outcome of hoping to save a lttle bit of money.
+This is especially true if you want to record video with the camera.

-Canon EF-S 24mm f/2.8 STM: The thinnest and smallest lens produced for the Canon EF-S mount.
-This wide angle lens is regarded as a “pancake" on account of the small size, making it a great pick for travel photography.
-The minimum focus distance images can be shot at is 6 inches (16cm).
+Canon EF-S 24mm f/2.8 STM: The smallest and slimmest lens available for the EF-S mount.
+This wide angle is referred to as a “pancake” as a result of the small proportions, making it the best choice for travel photography.
+The closest focus distance photos can be captured at is 16cm (6").

-Sigma 35mm F1.4 Art DG HSM: An incredible example of what current optical engineering is able to produce.
-It captures tack sharp photographs from corner to corner, even when shot wide open.
-The HSM (hyper-sonic motor) provides fast, accurate, and quiet autofocus.
+Sigma 35mm F1.4 Art DG HSM: A good example of what the latest optical engineering is capable of.
+It captures razor sharp images from corner to corner, while shot wide open.
+The hyper-sonic motor (HSM) enables fast, accurate, and quiet autofocus.

 Best Lenses for Video & Vlogging

-Canon EF-S 10-18mm f/4.5-5.6 IS STM: Among all the Canon lenses, this is the most appropriate option for video.
-The ultra-wide-angle zoom range is ideal for vlogging and creating videos.
-The stepping motor (STM) allows smooth and dependable autofocus that does not create any sounds which can ruin audio.
-It is also light and small enough to not feel out of place when on the Canon EOS Rebel T5.
+Canon EF-S 10-18mm f/4.5-5.6 IS STM: Among all the Canon lenses, this is the most appropriate choice for capturing video.
+The ultra-wide-angle zoom range is ideal for creating videos and vlogging.
+The stepping motor (STM) provides smooth and accurate autofocus that won’t produce any noise which can ruin recording audio.
+It’s also light and compact enough to not become burdensome when on the Canon EOS Rebel T5.

-You can purchase it with the Canon 50mm f/1.8 STM in the Canon portrait and travel kit.
-The combination is an ideal choice if you would like to end up with 2 of the best lenses for Canon, while at the same time saving some money.
+You may also get it combined with the Canon 50mm f/1.8 STM in the portrait and travel kit.
+The bundle is a great choice if you would like to have 2 of Canon’s best lenses, while also saving some money.

-Tokina AT-X 116 PRO DX-II 11-16mm f/2.8: The one-touch focus clutch mechanism makes it easy to quickly switch from AF to MF without taking your hand off the focus ring.
-With a large constant f/2.8 aperture this lens is also a great way to try astrophotography.
+Tokina AT-X 116 PRO DX-II 11-16mm f/2.8: The one-touch focus clutch mechanism makes it easy to effortlessly switch from MF to AF without taking your hand off the focus ring.
+The lens is also a reasonable pick to get into astrophotography because of the constant f/2.8 aperture.

-Sigma 10-20mm f/3.5 EX DC HSM ELD SLD: Another wide-angle zoom lens that is loaded with optical tech.
-Internal focusing allows the use of a petal-type hood which does a superior job of preventing flare than a round hood.
-A hyper sonic motor ensures quiet operation.
+Sigma 10-20mm f/3.5 EX DC HSM ELD SLD: This is another wide angle zoom that is packed with optical technology.
+An internal focusing system makes it possible to use a petal-type hood that typically will do a better job of preventing flare than a standard hood.
+Silent operation is guaranteed by a HSM (hyper sonic motor).

 Best Portrait Photography Lenses

-Canon EF 85mm f/1.8 USM: One of, if not, the most popular lens for portrait photography built by Canon.
-The fast f/1.8 aperture is well suited for working in low light and is able to produce a shallow depth of field, with creamy bokeh, to isolate the subject.
-This is an important lens for wedding photographers.
+Canon EF 85mm f/1.8 USM: It could be the most in demand lens for portraits created by Canon.
+The fast f/1.8 aperture is a good choice for photography in low light and can produce a shallow depth of field, with beautiful bokeh, to draw attention to the subject.
+This should be a requirement for wedding photographers.

-Sigma 50mm F1.4 Art DG HSM: A fantastic lens that is well suited for portrait photography ın addition to street, studio work, and landscape, with a professional build quality.
-Incredibly sharp from corner to corner wide open with minimal distortion or vignetting.
+Sigma 50mm F1.4 Art DG HSM: A professional tier lens that definitely is a great choice for portraits along with landscape, street, and studio work.
+Razor sharp from corner to corner wide open with hardly any distortion or vignetting.

-Canon EF 100mm f/2 USM: Similar to the Canon 85mm f/1.8, but has a slightly longer focal length.
-Similar to the other two lenses, it is excellent for low-light photography in a compact body that is easy to handle.
+Canon EF 100mm f/2 USM: Similar to the Canon 85mm f/1.8, but is built with a "" longer focal length.
+Just like the other two lenses, it is really good for low-light shooting in a small package that’s easy to handle.

-This lens is not currently being produced, so finding a new one might be difficult.
-There are still plenty of used copies available.
-Check a variety of sites to obtain the best price.
+This lens is not currently being manufactured, so obtaining a copy may be hard.
+Many used copies are still readily available.
+Make sure to check a few sites to get the best price.